UA-NASA-Robotics/Roobot-Over-IP/ROS/InterfaceReadMe.md

   - [Go to Position ACT](#go-to-position-act)
   - [Go to Relative Position ACT](#go-to-relative-position-act)

-### Position MSG
+### Motor Values MSG

-The position message is a topic that reports the current position of the O Drive module.
-The position is a AngularMeasurement message, and the units are determined by the PositionUnits parameter in the O Drive module.
+The current motor values including position, velocity, and torque of the O Drive module.
+The units are rev, rev/s, and Nm respectively.

 Structure:

-- float `magnitude` - The magnitude of the position.
+- float `position` - The position of the O Drive module.
-- uint8 `unit` - The units of the position as an index into the constant units array.
+- float `velocity` - The velocity of the O Drive module.
-- string[] `units` - An array of possible units for the position.
+- float `torque` - The torque of the O Drive module.

 This topic is updated as often as the maintain state loop is run.
 See the Base.h for the sleep time of the maintain state loop.

-### Velocity MSG
+### Power MSG

-The velocity message is a topic that reports the current velocity of the O Drive module.
-The velocity is a AngularMeasurement message, and the units are determined by the VelocityUnits parameter in the O Drive module.
+The voltage and current draw of the O Drive module.

 Structure:

-- float `magnitude` - The magnitude of the velocity.
-- uint8 `unit` - The units of the velocity as an index into the constant units array.
-- string[] `units` - An array of possible units for the velocity.

-This topic is updated as often as the maintain state loop is run.
-See the Base.h for the sleep time of the maintain state loop.

-### Torque MSG

-The torque message is a topic that reports the current torque of the O Drive module.
-The torque is a AngularMeasurement message, and the units are determined by the TorqueUnits parameter in the O Drive module.

-Structure:

-- float `magnitude` - The magnitude of the torque.
-- uint8 `unit` - The units of the torque as an index into the constant units array.
-(Always Nm)
-- string[] `units` - An array of possible units for the torque.

-### Voltage MSG

-The voltage message is a topic that reports the current voltage of the O Drive module.

-Structure:

-- float `voltage` - The voltage of the O Drive module.
+- float `voltage` - The voltage of the O Drive module supply.

-### Current MSG

-The current message is a topic that reports the current current of the O Drive module.

-Structure:

 - float `current` - The current of the O Drive module.

-### Fet Temperature MSG
+### Temperature MSG

-The fet temperature message is a topic that reports the current fet temperature of the O Drive module.
+The temperature values associated with the O Drive module.

 Structure:

-- float `temperature` - The fet temperature of the O Drive module.
+- float `fet_temperature` - The fet temperature of the O Drive module.

-### Motor Temperature MSG

-The motor temperature message is a topic that reports the current motor temperature of the O Drive module.

-Structure:

-- float `temperature` - The motor temperature of the O Drive module.
+- float `motor_temperature` - The motor temperature of the O Drive module.

 ### Go To Absolute Position SRV